Skip to main content

 The aggregation_interval parameter defines the interval by which the aggregation time window advances (e.g., 1 day, in the example below).

-from tecton import batch_feature_view, Aggregation, TimeWindow
+from tecton import batch_feature_view, Aggregate, TimeWindow

-from tecton.types import Field, String, Timestamp, Int64
+from tecton.types import Field, Int64

 from datetime import datetime, timedelta